Talking Book and Braille Service

 Special edition of Nebraska's leading agricultural publication celebrates its 150th anniversary.
 This historical edition recounts Nebraska Farmer's beginnings and chronicles the dramatic changes in the state's farming and ranching industries.
 Included are reprints of articles from the Farmer's archives.
 Narrated by Judy Hanefeldt, Dick Shasteen, and Gail Barnard.

-Nebraska Towns and Counties
+Nebraska Towns and Counties by Sheryl Schmeckpeper

 Nebraska Story | Norfolk, Nebr. | History